Surigao City: Agriculture and Fishing

 The city's primary agricultural produce includes rice, corn, vegetables, rootcrops, coconut, copra and bananas.
 It is a major supplier of fish and crustaceans; its exports reach buyers as far as Hong Kong, Japan and China.
 An integrated fishport is planned which includes functional facilities such as fish market, gear and commercial shops, administration building and fish container storage facilities.

 Banking

-As of 2022, multinational and national banks such as Asia United Bank, Banco de Oro (BDO), Bank of the Philippine Islands (BPI), Chinabank, Development Bank of the Philippines (DBP), EastWest Bank, Land Bank of the Philippines (Landbank; formerly UCPB since mid-2022), Metrobank, Philippine National Bank (PNB), Rizal Commercial Banking Corporation (RCBC) and Security Bank, among other banks, maintain branches in the city.
+As of 2022, multinational and national banks such as Asia United Bank, Banco de Oro (BDO), Bank of the Philippine Islands (BPI), Chinabank, Development Bank of the Philippines (DBP), EastWest Bank, Land Bank of the Philippines (formerly UCPB), Metrobank, Philippine National Bank (PNB), Rizal Commercial Banking Corporation (RCBC) and Security Bank, among other banks, maintain branches in the city.
 There are 47 finance cooperatives, 52 pawnshops and 51 money changers/foreign exchange dealers, remittance centers, microfinancing institutions and savings and loans associations that maintain business offices in the city.

-Fastfood

-Major fastfood chains like Jollibee, Greenwich, Chowking and Mang Inasal opened or added more branches.
-McDonald's, currently with two branches since 2018, opened its first location in March 2013.
-Goldilocks opened its store in March 2015 and Red Ribbon, currently with two branches, opened in June 2016.
-Shakey's Pizza opened its first doors at the ground floor of Gaisano Capital Mall in June 2019.
-Dunkin' Donuts has plans to expand in the city.